trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D6 - December 4, 2017
+Continued with React from the Ground Up.
+Finished the state build challenge and took it one step further; I added a RESET button so that users can set the counter back to zero.

 ### R1D5 - December 3, 2017
 Continued with React from the Ground Up.
 Began preliminary work on the state build challenge (counter); outlined how to set up the app.